rnajena/sugar/docs/src/tutorial_misc.rst

     >>> print(index)  # display information about index
     >>> seq = index.get_seq('NC_081844.1')

-The Fasta index either uses a binary search file or a data base via Pythons ``dbm`` module.
+The Fasta index uses either a binary search file or a database via Python's ``dbm`` module.
-Depending on the use case, one or the other option might be preferred, usually you want the binary search file.
+Depending on the use case, one or the other option may be preferred, usually you want the binary search file.

 .. rubric:: Downloading sequences from NCBI